Ir al contenido

 • 16.1 Costs and charges

-• The costs associated with the production of this statistic are estimated at EUR 166,00 000, provided for in the budget of the Ministry of Finance.
+• The costs associated with the production of this statistic are estimated at 166.00 thousand euros, provided for in the Budget of the Ministry of Finance.

 • 17.1 Data review - Policy

-• The general policy of reviewing data relating to the Public Finance Statistics of the IGAE is to review published data for year t until the last quarter of year t+2, when the data incorporated in the statistical information are final.
+• The general policy of reviewing data relating to IGAE Public Finance Statistics is to review published data for year t until the last quarter of year t+2, when the data incorporated in the statistical information is of a definitive nature.

 • In this statistical operation, the data for year t, published in t+12 months, are provisional.
-Those published in t+24 are final.
+Those published in t+24 are of a definitive nature.

 • 18.
 Statistical treatment

-• The sources of information used for the development of this statistical operation are administrative data and economic and financial information of public enterprises classified in the public administration sector.
+• The sources of information used for the preparation of this statistical operation are administrative data and economic-financial information of public enterprises classified in the public administration sector.

-The information covers the total number of units classified in the general government sector as defined in the European System of National and Regional Accounts (ESA 2010).
-In particular, the source data used are the accounting and budgetary information of the State and Social Security; standardised questionnaires concerning budgetary information and accounting and extrabudgetary information of each autonomous and local administration; accounting statements (balance sheets and profit and loss accounts) of units not subject to the budget but included in the public administration sector (S.13); and the General Account of each administration, including all budgetary information and accounting.
+The information covers the total number of units classified in the public administration sector as defined in the European System of National and Regional Accounts (ESA 2010).
+In particular, the source data used are the accounting and budgetary information of the State and Social Security; standardised questionnaires concerning budgetary information and accounting and extrabudgetary information of each regional and local administration; accounting statements (balance sheets and profit and loss accounts) of units not subject to the budget but included in the public administration sector (S.13); and the General Account of each administration, comprising all budgetary and accounting information made during the financial year.

 • 18.2 Frequency of data collection